mardejour/software-design-lab/templates/journal.md

 Hour 5: ''
 Hour 6: ''
 Hour 7: Should have given up, but got the script eworking, though I'm still not sure what went wrong.

+## Week Six (03/07)
+After introducing myself to programming paradigms, I wanted to learn to create and use functions in Python.
+Out of all three paradigms, I found functional concepts to be the easiest to grasp compared to others, because instead of writing a new code it allows us to reuse a piece of code by changing different values and reuse it multiple times for different purposes.

+I learned to define a function and assign a procedure for it to call a function using parameters and arguments.
+In addition, I practiced if and else statements and tried to import a function into python.
+In the course of doing this I discovered several new operators, such as:
+*=
+**
+f ....
+tbc